Cracking The Entrepreneurship Code With A Podcast

 ► Tell us about you and your podcast

 My podcast is 100% dedicated to entrepreneurship.
-My aim is to inspire as many entrepreneurs, wanna-be entrepreneurs and anybody with an entrepreneur's mindset as possible.
+My aim is to inspire as many entrepreneurs, wanna-be entrepreneurs, and anybody with an entrepreneur's mindset as possible.

 ► Why and how did you start this podcast?

 As I mentioned I coach entrepreneurs, helping them do their job better.
 Podcasting is a great way to reach them.
 I'm a podcast listener myself.
 I find podcasts are a great source to keep on educating myself about different subjects.
-I also study hosts' style and questioning techniques in order to improve my skills.
+I also study hosts' styles and questioning techniques in order to improve my skills.

 I created Inter:views, Cracking The Entrepreneurship Code in February 2020.
 I'm passionate about entrepreneurship, and even though there are as many companies as there are entrepreneurs' personalities, I believe there are common ways to do entrepreneurship the right way.